Compound Selection Decisions: An Almost SURE Approach: Setup and Methodology

+We now turn to estimators $\hat W_n (\beta)$ for $W(\beta)$ and study their estimation error $\hat W_n - W$.
+Naturally, an estimator $\hat W_n$ with small estimation error is valuable for evaluating a fixed decision rule.
+Moreover, because $\hat W_n$ provides an empirical objective, practitioners can also choose $\beta$ by optimizing $\hat W_n(\cdot)$:

-Our subsequent theoretical results control the difference, or \emph{regret}, between the welfare of the best decision rule in $\mathcal D$ and the expected utility achieved by $\hat\beta$: Intuitively, for $\regret_n$ to be small, it is critical that our estimator $\hat W_n$ for welfare is accurate.
-A good welfare estimator for the compound selection problem is the focus of this paper.
+Accurate estimation of $W$ also enables the estimated decision rule $\hat\beta$ to perform well---using bounds on $\hat W - W$, our subsequent theoretical results control the difference, or \emph{regret}, between the welfare of the best decision rule in $\mathcal D$ and the expected utility of $\hat\beta$: For these two reasons, a good welfare estimator for the compound selection problem is the focus of this paper.